Daniel Cornejo

 Reinventing myself at this stage meant going beyond the technological trend and learning to decipher the true value of AI through concrete use cases applied to business processes.
 It was the crucial step that allowed me to stop focusing on selling technology and start selling strategic solutions that transform companies.

-Many times we see large positions from the outside, but we do not see the decisions, sacrifices, or difficult moments behind them.
+Many times we see big positions from the outside, but we don't see the decisions, sacrifices, or difficult moments behind them.
 What part of your professional path shaped you most as a person and professionally?

-This path has demanded constant study and updating to stay current and develop new capabilities, in addition to difficult decisions such as leaving Bolivia to pursue my master's degree abroad, working in several countries, and adapting to living far from my family.
+This path has demanded constant study and updating to remain current and develop new capabilities, as well as difficult decisions like leaving Bolivia to pursue my master's degree abroad, working in several countries, and adapting to living far from my family.

 Being away from my roots forced me to develop capabilities like resilience.
-Professionally, I consider that this experience gave me a more global vision and the versatility to move in different environments; personally, it taught me to value time with my loved ones and to lead with greater empathy.
+Professionally, I believe this experience gave me a more global vision and the versatility to move in different environments; personally, it taught me to value time with my loved ones and to lead with greater empathy.

 In your view, is technology replacing human capabilities or is it forcing us to develop deeper capabilities?